 More drawing in dark areas on the iPhone Xs

 The headline sounds strange, because the dark areas in particular should actually be a playing field in which the 12 Pro scores.
-Normally, this is certainly also the case when Smart HDR 3 is “working” or the night mode is active.
-In the picture below, I photographed a tree against the light and in the enlargement (even further down!) you can see that the dark trunk in the photo of the iPhone Xs actually allows some light bark with structures to be guessed, while in the iPhone 12 Pro almost everything is dark.
+Normally, this is certainly also the case when Smart HDR 3 “works” or the night mode is active.
+In the picture below, I photographed a tree against the light and in the enlargement (even further down!) you can see that the dark trunk in the photo of the iPhone Xs actually allows some light bark with structures to be guessed, while in the case of the iPhone 12 Pro almost everything is dark.

 The lens flare is still present